tangsanli5201/DeepPCB/README.md

  </div>

 #### Notification
-This work is contributed by the paper **_An Efficient and Acurrate Detector for Online PCB Defect Detection_**.
+This work is contributed by the paper **_On-line PCB Defect Detector On A New PCB Defect Dataset_**.
 You can only use this dataset for research purpose.